 Notice how this workspace is more crowded as it has several palettes and toolbars that are "missing" in the Essentials workspace.
 If you are new to the program, this could be overwhelming.
 However, if you are already familiar with the program, this will be a comfortable environment for you.

 Customizing the workspaces

 Whether you are using the Essentials or the Complete workspace, you can always customize it.
 You can remove unwanted palettes from the Complete workspace.
 You can add tools to the Essentials workspace.
-You can change the colors and text size for both workspaces.
-Basically, you can use either workspace that suits you.
+And you can change the colors and text size for both workspaces.
+You can use either workspace that suits you.

 Some things are really missing in the Essentials workspace

 Although most commands are still accessible in the Essentials workspace, a handful of them are really missing.
 This is where frustration can arise because the unsuspecting user will think they are removed from their PaintShop Pro, which is not exactly the case since they are all included in the Complete workspace.
 The "issue" is that the users don't know.